 The suitable wire gauge to use with a 50-amp breaker is a 6-gauge wire according to the American Wire Gauge standard.
 The 6-gauge copper conductor wire has a maximum current rating of 55 amps, making it ideal for this circuit.

 One of the most typical amperages for which we require a gauge, breaker, or wire is 50 amp.
 It is critical to select the correct conductor when constructing a new circuit or rewiring an existing circuit in your home.
-To decide which wire sizes are safe and suitable for various current sizes, standards have been established.
+To decide which wire sizes are safe and suitable for various current sizes, standards have been established in this ampacity chart below.

 Using NEC 80% Rule